Pensioners beg Buhari to be included in palliatives - Vanguard News

 “We appeal to Government to avoid sending palliatives meant for the vulnerable Nigerian Pensioners to none pensioners for distribution or adopt any other distribution mode that will work hardship for the Pensioners, especially the Federal Government funded and Private Sector Pensioners.”

-The FEPPPAN boss commended pensioners across the country for adhearing to government’s stay-at-home and stay safe order, as a measure to curtail the spread of the novel Coronavirus.
+The FEPPPAN boss commended pensioners across the country for adhering to government’s stay-at-home and stay safe order, as a measure to curtail the spread of the novel Coronavirus.